-Metro-PAC Endorses Dr. Dawnté Early for West Sacramento City Council
+Dr. Dawnté Early Wins West Sacramento City Council Seat

-Dawnté is a well-respected and sought out thought leader in California on key issues around mental health, public safety and health equity.
-She is committed to driving solutions for some of our most difficult issues using data, to drive the greatest impact, and her relationships to build support.
-As the Chief of Research and Evaluation for the Mental Health Services Oversight and Accountability Commission, she guides the commission’s evaluation activities to transform California’s mental health system; advancing the overarching goal of ensuring that Californians receive timely and effective mental health services when needed.
-She has been called upon to provide strategic guidance to West Sacramento on key issues related to mental health and public safety, and is an advocate for ensuring West Sacramento continues to be a place for business as we reopen and rebuild.
+Dr. Early is a leader that is committed to building an inclusive environment and will advocate and create opportunities for residents and business.
+She is a well-respected and sought out thought leader in California on key issues around mental health, public safety and health equity.
+She will drive solutions for some of our most difficult issues using data, to drive the greatest impact, and her relationships to build support.
+Dr. early will drive strategic guidance to West Sacramento on key issues related to mental health and public safety, and is an advocate for ensuring West Sacramento continues to be a place for business as we reopen and rebuild.